Caring for someone with autism

 Speaking to people who are facing similar challenges to you can help you make sense of things.
 Having a network of people who you can turn to for advice and support can be very helpful.

-If you need to talk to a professional the Relate Counselling Service in Derby has staff who are specially trained to understand autism and how to support families and carers.
+If you need to talk to a professional the Relate Counselling Service in Derby provide a Living Well with Autism service and have staff who are specially trained to understand autism and how to support families and carers.

 They provide a telephone helpline on tel: 0808 1789363 (calls are free from a landline or mobile)